Kärcher Carpet cleaner BRS 43/500 C

 Features and benefits

-- Simultaneously cleans deep into the pile from two sides and aligns in one direction.
+- Simultaneously cleans deep into the pile from two sides and raises the pile.

 - Ensures uniform floor contact also on uneven surfaces.